XMuli/ChineseChess/README.md

 ④ Battle timing

+⑤ Repent (multiple moves possible)

+⑥ track of chess moves

-⑤ About the work information
+⑦ About the work information

 <br>